akunito/SpinachKeyboardFramework/README.md

   - You can find these scripts here https://github.com/akunito/myScripts/tree/main/MACOS

 TODO:
-- Map CapsLock as Hyper (ctrl+alt+win) at VIA level
+- DONE - Map CapsLock as Hyper (ctrl+alt+win) at VIA level
-- Make Karabiner to recognize this new change
+- DONE - Make Karabiner to recognize this new change
+- Create shortcuts on Plasma 5 using Hyper key !!
 - Fix bugs after this change
 - Adjust AutoHotKeys
 - Update and unify documentation